Dimension theory and degenerations of de Jonqui\`eres divisors: Acknowledgements

 \section{Acknowledgements}

 This paper is part of my PhD thesis.
 I would like to thank my advisor Gavril Farkas for introducing me to this circle of ideas and for his suggestions to approaching this problem.
-I am also grateful to Irfan Kad\i k\"oyl\"u and Nicola Pagani for useful discussions.
+I am also grateful to Irfan Kad\i k\"oyl\"u and Nicola Pagani for useful discussions and to the referee for a careful reading of the paper and their recommendations for improvements.